rockerBOO/awesome-neovim/README.md

 - [echasnovski/mini.nvim#minischeme](https://github.com/echasnovski/mini.nvim#plugin-colorscheme) - Color scheme of `mini.nvim` which is a variant of base16 with accent colors chosen according to optimal perceptual uniformity.
 - [luisiacc/gruvbox-baby](https://github.com/luisiacc/gruvbox-baby) - A modern gruvbox theme with full treesitter support.
 - [titanzero/zephyrium](https://github.com/titanzero/zephyrium) - A zephyr-esque theme, written in Lua, with TreeSitter support.
-- [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) - NeoVim dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.
+- [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) - Neovim dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.
 - [tiagovla/tokyodark.nvim](https://github.com/tiagovla/tokyodark.nvim) - A clean dark theme written in lua for neovim 0.5 and above.
 - [cpea2506/one_monokai.nvim](https://github.com/cpea2506/one_monokai.nvim) - One Monokai theme for Neovim written in Lua.
 - [phha/zenburn.nvim](https://github.com/phha/zenburn.nvim) - A low-contrast dark colorscheme with support for various plugins.